 Food labels can be so confusing and deceptive marketing language doesn’t help!
 That’s why we put together the ultimate guide to understanding food labels.
 Read on to gain the skill of understanding food labels and what they really mean.

-You’re trying to make healthy choices.
+You’re trying to make better choices.
 You’re trying to feed your family food that will nourish their bodies and minds.
 You’re doing your best, but maybe you’re left wondering if you could be making even better decisions about the food you bring into your home.

 Everyone says, “Read the labels and you’ll be fine.”
 But those food labels are pretty darn confusing, aren’t they?
-Healthy, natural, cage free… there are so many terms thrown out there, but do you know what they even mean?
+Organic, natural, cage free… there are so many terms thrown out there, but do you know what they even mean?

 If not, you’re not alone.
 Most moms I talk to don’t have a complete understanding of food labels and the increasing number of marketing terms that are tossed onto those labels.
 That’s why I want to share the facts about what these terms really mean – and what they don’t mean!